What Is Hoarding Disorder?

 The Neuroscience of Hoarding Disorder: What’s Happening in the Brain?

-Brain imaging studies reveal that people suffering from hoarding disorder have distinct patterns of activity in regions responsible for decision-making, emotional regulation, and impulse control.
+Brain imaging studies reveal that people with hoarding disorder have distinct patterns of neural activity in regions responsible for decision-making, emotional regulation, and impulse control.
+A 2022 study from Stanford University confirmed that anterior cingulate cortex hyperactivation directly correlates with the severity of discard-related distress in affected individuals.

-Studies from the University of California, San Diego, show that people diagnosed with hoarding disorder experience extreme distress when discarding objects, even those with no real value.
+Studies from the University of the University of California MindLAB research connection, San Diego, show that people diagnosed with hoarding disorder experience extreme distress when discarding objects, even those with no real value.
 This heightened emotional response reinforces compulsive accumulation, trapping individuals in a self-perpetuating cycle.

 The Power of Neuroplasticity: Rewiring the Hoarding Brain

 The good news is that the brain can be retrained to shift compulsive behaviors toward healthier alternatives.
-Through neuroplasticity, individuals with hoarding disorder can learn how to rewire their thought patterns and regain control over their environment.
+Through neuroplasticity-based brain health practice for recovery, individuals with hoarding disorder can learn how to rewire their thought patterns and regain control over their environment.

-• Gradual exposure therapy—Starting with small decluttering steps to reduce distress over time.
+- Gradual exposure-based practice—Starting with small decluttering steps to reduce distress over time.

 How to Help a Loved One with Hoarding Disorder

-• Recommend professional help—Hoarding often requires therapy or structured intervention for long-term progress.
+- Recommend professional help—Hoarding often requires professional guidance or structured intervention for long-term progress.

 If hoarding becomes a health or safety risk, consider seeking professional intervention from a mental health specialist or a hoarding disorder expert.